Lauren Bacall: Relationships and family

 Bacall then met and began a relationship with Jason Robards.
 Their wedding was originally scheduled to take place in Vienna, Austria, on June 16, 1961.
-The wedding plans were shelved after Austrian authorities refused to grant the couple a marriage license, due to Robards being unable to produce divorce documents from his previous marriage, and Bacall being unable to produce Humphrey Bogart's death certificate.
+The wedding plans were shelved after Austrian authorities refused to grant the couple a marriage license, due to Robards being unable to produce divorce documents from his previous marriage and Bacall being unable to produce Humphrey Bogart's death certificate.
 They were also refused a marriage in Las Vegas, Nevada, due to similar documentation issues.
 On July 4, 1961, the couple drove to Ensenada, Mexico, where they wed.
 The couple divorced in 1969.
 According to Bacall's autobiography, she divorced Robards mainly because of his alcoholism.

 Bacall had a romantic relationship with her Woman of the Year costar Harry Guardino in the early 1980s.

 Bacall had two children with Bogart and one with Robards.
-Son Stephen Humphrey Bogart (born January 6, 1949) is a news producer, documentary film maker, and author who is named after Bogart's character in To Have and Have Not.
-Their daughter Leslie Howard Bogart (born August 23, 1952) is named after the actor Leslie Howard.
-A nurse and yoga instructor, she is married to Erich Schiffmann.
-In his 1995 memoir, Stephen Bogart wrote, "My mother was a lapsed Jew, and my father was a lapsed Episcopalian", and that he and his sister were raised Episcopalian "because my mother felt that would make life easier for Leslie and me during those post-World War II years".
+Son Stephen Humphrey Bogart (born January 6, 1949) is a news producer, documentary film maker and author.
+Her daughter Leslie Howard Bogart (born August 23, 1952) is named after the actor Leslie Howard.
+A nurse and yoga instructor, Leslie is married to Erich Schiffmann.
+In his 1995 memoir, Stephen Bogart wrote, "My mother was a lapsed Jew and my father was a lapsed Episcopalian" and that he and his sister were raised Episcopalian "because my mother felt that would make life easier for Leslie and me during those post-World War II years".
 Sam Robards (born December 16, 1961), Bacall's son with Robards, is an actor.

 Bacall wrote two autobiographies, Lauren Bacall by Myself (1978) and Now (1994).
 In 2006, the first volume of Lauren Bacall by Myself was reprinted as By Myself and Then Some with an extra chapter.